aldorithms/basic-calc-rust/README.md

 If it doesn't work, it's your fault.
 I don't make mistakes.
 Oh I'm sorry, the program failed?
 When?
 No, I mean when did I ask?

+Carson I know damn well you are reading this.